JogoShugh/CoderDojoPonceSprings.TicTacToe/exercises.md

 ### The restrictions:

-* Talk to each other to decide who will play the first move
+* Talk to each other to decide who will play the first move.
-* Sit down so that you cannot see each other
+* Sit down so that you cannot see each other.
-* You **may not speak** to your opponent to communicate your moves
+* You **may not speak** to your opponent to communicate your moves.
-* You **may not leave your chair** while playing a game
+* You **may not leave your chair** while playing a game.
 * You may use pen and paper and you may involve other people, but you **may not speak to them either**.
 * **Finally, when either of you believes that the game is won, lost, or tied, you can speak up and say so -- to see if your system is working!**